-On this day in 1994, the ashes of 71-year-old George Swanson are buried (according to Swanson's request) in the driver's seat of his 1984 white Corvette in Hempfield County, Pennsylvania.
+On May 25, 1994, the ashes of 71-year-old George Swanson are buried (according to Swanson’s request) in the driver’s seat of his 1984 white Corvette in Irwin, Pennsylvania.

 Swanson, a beer distributor and former U.S. Army sergeant during World War II, died the previous March 31 at the age of 71.
 He had reportedly been planning his automobile burial for some time, buying 12 burial plots at Brush Creek Cemetery, located 25 miles east of Pittsburgh, in order to ensure that his beloved Corvette would fit in his grave with him.
 After his death, however, the cemetery balked, amid concerns of vandalism and worries that other clients would be offended by the outlandish nature of the burial.
 They finally relented after weeks of negotiations, but insisted that the burial be private, and that the car be drained of fluids to protect the environment.
 “George wanted to go out in style, and, indeed, now he will,” commented Swanson’s lawyer in a report from The Associated Press.
 “We agree that this is rather elaborate, but really it’s no different than being buried in a diamond-studded or gold coffin.”